yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCPurchasableVirtualItem *purchasableVirtualItem);

     /**
-     Handles an `onMarketPurchaseStarted` event, which is fired when a purchase process has started, where the item is being purchased from the store (App Store, Google Play, etc..).
+     Handles an `onMarketPurchaseStarted` event, which is triggered when a purchase process has started, where the item is being purchased from the store (App Store, Google Play, etc..).
      @param purchasableVirtualItem The market item whose purchase has